Tensor categories for vertex operator superalgebra extensions: Applications

 If $X$ is a simple $C$-module then by \cite[Theorem 4.3, Lemma 4.9]{CKLR} and the proof of \cite[Theorem 4.12]{CKLR}, there exists a $\lambda+L\in L'/L$ such that

 is an untwisted $V$-module if and only if $\nu'+L \in N'/L$, where $L\subseteq N'\subseteq L'$ is the lattice dual to $N$.
-This result is a direct consequence of the characterization of $\rep^0 V$ in \cite{HKL, CKL}.
-As a corollary, setting $\nu'=0$, we see that given a simple $C$-module $X$, one can always tensor it with a $V_L$-module such that the result lifts to an untwisted $V$-module.
-This module is simple by Proposition \ref{prop:Fsimple}.
-Therefore,
+This result follows directly from the characterization of $\rep^0 V$ in \cite{HKL, CKL}.
+As a corollary, setting $\nu'=0$, we can always tensor a given simple $C$-module $X$ with a $V_L$-module such that the result induces to an untwisted $V$-module.
+This $V$-module is simple by Proposition \ref{prop:Fsimple}, so